legends-ai/totsuki/README.md

 4. Split stream into one RDD per unique version
 5. Convert RDD to DF and write Parquet `$region/$version/$time.parquet` to an S3 bucket.

+## Optimization?

-The optimization would be to somehow send the version separately with the Kafka message, preventing a full deep parse of our very intricate Match message.
+The largest optimization would be to somehow send the version separately with the Kafka message, preventing a full deep parse of our very intricate Match message.

+Another thing we should do is evaluate whether Parquet is the best method for storage.
+We should carefully monitor resource usage and see if it is reasonable.
+Avro is supposedly better for sequential reads, but I am using Parquet here because it is built-in to Spark, and I don't want to bother with Avro schemas.